 Career opportunities and outlook

 Central service is an emerging profession and is expected to grow as the number of surgeries increase.
 With technological advancements in medical supplies, instruments, devices, and equipment, there is a high demand for central service technicians in hospital and clinical settings.

 According to the Bureau of Labor Statistics, central service technicians can expect a salary of $42,420.

 With additional training, a technician could advance to senior central service technician who supervises a team.

 By the numbers

 Central service technician programs at Mayo Clinic

-Mayo Clinic offers a Central Service Technician Clinical Rotation in Phoenix, AZ.
+Mayo Clinic offers a Central Service Technician Clinical Rotation in Phoenix, Arizona.